 - Tourette’s Syndrome

-In the state of Illinois, prospective medical cannabis patients are required to get a physician’s written recommendation for a medical marijuana license, which must be received by the Illinois Department of Public Health Division of Medical Cannabis within 90 days after their application has been submitted.
+In Illinois, Colorado, and Missouri, prospective medical cannabis patients are required to get a physician’s written recommendation for a medical marijuana license, which must be received by your state’s Department of Public Health within 90 days after their application has been submitted.
 The primary reason for this is to ensure that patients do indeed have a qualifying medical condition and that they have consulted a healthcare professional about whether or not they could benefit from medical marijuana and/or CBD oil.

 Another main reason why the state requires a written physician’s recommendation for patients who apply for medical cards is that the benefits of medical marijuana are still being researched at the federal level and are not yet fully recognized.
 As of now, the FDA has not approved marijuana or CBD oil for any medical use, except for Epidiolex®, a cannabis-based medication for epileptic seizures.
 Though cannabis and CBD oil have been used for centuries in traditional medicine and holistic healing, marijuana legalization is still a fairly new concept in the U.S., so the laws remain strict about who qualifies for treatment and where.